telerik/ajax-docs/general-information/troubleshooting/web-resources-troubleshooting.md

 ### Dealing with the 500 Error Code (Server Error)

-Check the detailed error message where the two common cases are:
+Check the detailed error message where the common cases are:

 1. "Padding is invalid and cannot be removed"